-The moment my local coffee shop reopened this past May after a long COVID lockdown, I was there.
+The moment my local coffee shop reopened after the long uncertain season, I was there.
 It was strictly for takeaway, and that was a bit of a bummer, because Rough Draft is a bookstore and bar, too (in an 18th-century stone house, no less), and lingering over a pint while thumbing through a hardcover is their entire M.O.
 But I was there out of solidarity — I wanted them to make it through — and because I missed the community vibe.
 I also sorely missed the coffee.
 On my first day back, co-owner Anthony Stromoski gave me a virtual high-five and served me a cold brew with a depth-charge shot of espresso.
-It fired every synapse in my brain, and made we wonder: Can I make something remotely close to this at home?
-After asking to the Stromoskis, as well as the experts at Trade Coffee and Irving Farm, for their hard-won secrets, I can confirm that the answer is a hard yes.
-And it didn’t require any crazy equipment.
-Here’s how to make the best cold brew coffee at home.
+It fired every synapse in my brain, and made we wonder: Can I make cold brew coffee like this at home?
+After asking the Stromoskis, as well as the experts at Trade Coffee and Irving Farm, for their hard-won secrets, I can confirm that the answer is a hard yes.
+And it doesn’t require any crazy equipment.
+Here’s how to make the best cold-brew coffee at home.

 Let’s get this sorted first: cold brew is not iced coffee, which is simply hot coffee cooled and diluted with ice cubes.
 Rather, it’s a coffee concentrate that comes from steeping grounds in cold water.
 Since no heat is is involved in the process, cold brew is smoother and, contrary to popular belief, much less acidic.

 Cold brew is a lot like iced tea.
 It steeps at least overnight (12 to 16 hours is ideal) at room temperature, and keeps for several days after that in the fridge.
 Amanda Stromoski, who runs Rough Draft with Anthony, says they experimented with cold brew like chemists when they first began, until they got the formula just right.
 Now, it’s the core of their business each summer.